kintel/openscad-benchmark/README.md

 Notes:
 *   Speed-up is over the fastest of fast-csg and nef (nef = normal rendering used in the stable releases).
 *   All timings are on a Mac M2 Max.
 Please let me know if you see significant speedup differences on other platforms.
+*   All timings are on a Mac M2 Max (w/ a single run).
+Please let me know if you see significant speedup differences on other platforms.

 Some screenshots of the associated models (which source is below):